bredelings/BAli-Phy/TODO/UseHaskellTypes.md

   values from `poly_env()`.
 - A narrow semantic Haskell `Type` to `CM::Type` bridge supports variables, `Int`, `Double`, `Bool`, lists, tuples, and function arrows.
+- A narrow semantic Haskell constraint bridge supports unary `Eq`, `Ord`, and `Num` class predicates as existing model constraints.
 - Loader-aware `Rules(package_paths, module_loader)` can resolve inferred
   signatures before the existing model typechecker sees a rule.
 - `bindings/functions/take.json` now omits redundant signature fields and gets `Int -> List<a> -> List<a>` from Haskell inference.
+- `bindings/functions/_eq.json` now omits redundant signature and constraint fields and gets `Eq<a> => a -> a -> Bool` from Haskell inference.

 The compatibility constructor `Rules(package_paths)` remains explicit-only for tests and simple callers that do not have a Haskell module loader.
-Class constraints, defaults, alphabets, and broad annotation removal still require follow-up work.
+Broader constraints, defaults, alphabets, and broad annotation removal still require follow-up work.